 How is an appeal dealt with?

-Written representations This is the most common method and involves written submissions from the person making the appeal (appellant) and the Local Planning Authority.
+Written representations is the most common method and involves written submissions from the person making the appeal (appellant) and the Local Planning Authority.

 Informal Hearing type of appeal that involves an informal discussion of the issues, which is led by the Planning Inspector following the submission of written submissions.

-Public Inquiry This is the most formal of the three appeal processes and is usually reserved for cases that are complex, controversial or require witnesses to be cross examined.
+Public Inquiry is the most formal of the three appeal processes and is usually reserved for cases that are complex, controversial or require witnesses to be cross examined.
 The start of the procedure is much the same as the written representations or hearing but there are additional requirements.
 These include the submission of proofs of evidence, a statement of common ground and a requirement to publicise the inquiry.

 The appellant and the local authority can request that their case be dealt with at a Hearing or a Public Inquiry but the Planning Inspectorate will decide which procedure is to be used.